Last updated: July 31, 2026 · By Adrian Lefler

 - Aim for AI-level speed, not just “good enough for Google”

-As AI-driven search becomes the default for patients looking up services, providers, and recommendations, speed will be one of the most important factors determining whether your practice shows up or disappears into the digital background.
+The bottom line: a fast website gets seen; a slow one gets skipped.
+As AI-driven search becomes the default for patients looking up providers and recommendations, speed will be one of the biggest factors deciding whether your practice shows up or disappears into the background.

-If you want help making your dental website faster, more visible, and better optimized for both Google and AI search, My Social Practice can handle everything for you, from performance tuning to full website rebuilds.
+If you want help making your dental website faster, more visible, and better optimized for both Google and AI search, My Social Practice can handle everything for you.
+From performance tuning to full website rebuilds.
+Just say the word, and we’ll help you speed up your dental website so even the AI will say, “Whoa.”

 Frequently Asked Questions